tommy1199/AppConfigr/README.md

 - Support of environment variables and system properties in configuration files
 - Support of different file formats (whatever is supported by Jackson databind)

+## Future topics
-- Support of properties in configuration files for internationalization purposes (future release)
+- Support of properties in configuration files for internationalization purposes
-- Support of updatable configuration data (future release)
+- Support of updatable configuration data

 ## Prerequisites